 Disability Resources: It’s important for UST faculty to know about the Office of Disability Resources because we are the office responsible for coordinating and leading compliance with the Americans with Disabilities Act.
 We are responsible for providing all classroom accommodations for students with both visible and non-visible disabilities.
 We are partners with faculty as they work to offer equal access to their students with disabilities.

-International Student Services: It’s important for UST faculty to know about International Student Services (ISS) because ISS can assist them in improving cross-cultural understanding on campus and how best to work with international students.
+International Students & Scholars: It’s important for UST faculty to know about International Students & Scholars (ISS) because ISS can assist you in improving cross-cultural understanding on campus and how best to work with international students.

 Institutional Effectiveness: The mission of the Office of Institutional Effectiveness (IE) is to provide leadership in academic planning by developing, integrating, and disseminating information to be used in evidence-based decision making processes at the University of St. Thomas.
 In addition, IE assists university committees, academic programs and administrative services with information for assessment and quality improvement initiatives.

-Office of Mission: It's important for UST faculty to know about the Office of Mission because the mission defines who we are as an institution.
+Office for Mission: It's important for UST faculty to know about the Office for Mission because the mission defines who we are as an institution.
 St. Thomas is considered a "mission-driven" institution in this way.